Sony A6000 vs A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6000 lacks such a headphone port.

-Both the A6000 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the A6000 and the A9 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6000 and A9 can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Is the Sony A6000 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.